Lichongjie/ProxyWeb/README.md

-# Huatai Alluxio Proxy Server
+# Unify Storage Proxy Server

 ## How to generate HTTPS certificates